-Urinalysis is an important screening tool used by primary care physicians (PCP) and kidney specialists (nephrologists) to determine the overall health of the urinary system.
+Urinalysis is an important screening tool used by primary care physicians (PCPs) and kidney specialists (nephrologists) to determine the overall health of the urinary system.
 Most laboratories will run an array of tests on this single sample.
 However, it is important to understand that the urinalysis is not a stand-alone test.
 Here are important factors with this test:

 •Patient physical exam

 •Other lab tests such as patient's blood creatinine level